soderlind/super-admin-switch-to-admin/README.md

 ## Installation

+Either (recommended):

+- Download the plugin files and extract `super-admin-switch-to-admin.php` to the `wp-content/mu-plugins` directory.

+Or:

-1. Upload the plugin files to the `/wp-content/plugins/super-admin-switch-to-admin` directory.
+- Download the plugin files and extract `super-admin-switch-to-admin.php` to the `wp-content/plugins/super-admin-switch-to-admin` directory.
-2. Network Activate the plugin through the network 'Plugins' screen in WordPress.
+- Network Activate the plugin through the network 'Plugins' screen in WordPress.

+It's also possible to install the plugin via Composer:

+- Install the plugin via Composer: `composer require soderlind/super-admin-switch-to-admin`

 ## Changelog